Monterey Bay, California

 What is a “Completion Assurance” guarantee?

-Completion Assurance Guarantees (CAGs) are a type of bank-involved financial instrument that rely on well-established rules (mainly Uniform Rules for Demand Guarantees, URDG ICC 758 or “Standby” rules ISP98 ICC 590) and customary delivery procedures (usually via SWIFT), serving developers and their stakeholders as an excellent mechanism to obtain advantageous project capital.
+By type, CAGs are financial instruments, such as a Standby Letter of Credit (SbLC) that rely on well-established rules (mainly Uniform Rules for Demand Guarantees, URDG ICC 758 or “Standby” rules ISP98 ICC 590) and customary delivery procedures (usually via SWIFT).

-In some cases, using CAP’s innovative structure, such guarantees enable access to funding that might otherwise be out of reach to project developers and their sponsors, such as 100% financing from a single source, which can be particularly challenging if the project is at a relatively early stage of development, not yet entirely ready to proceed with construction.
+To be clear, this completion security deposit is required to access funds.
+In many cases, using CAP’s innovative structure, such guarantees enable access to funding that might otherwise be out of reach to project developers and their sponsors, such as 100% financing from a single source, which can be particularly difficult if the project is at a relatively early stage of development, not yet entirely ready to proceed with construction.

 There are seven known situations when CAP is likely to be the best or potentially only option for up to 100% mid-market project funding, but still offered at attractive terms and with more forgiving Due Diligence than the traditional route.